IndexXuan/vue-cli-plugin-vite/README.md

 # NOTE you cannot directly use `vite` or `npx vite` since it is origin vite not this plugin.
 yarn vite // or npm run vite
 ```
-the plugin\'s generator will write some `main.html` for corresponding main.{js,ts}, since vite need html file for dev-server entry file

 ## Motivation